steriospydev/StockpilePro/README.md

 The whole process was a valuable experience for me as a developer.
 It gave me the opportunity to work on a real-world project and gain practical skills that I could apply in future endeavors.
-Overall, I learned the importance of listening to the needs of the business and creating solutions that could address their specific challenges.

 # Structure
 The project consists of 6 apps with their own MVT structure:
 - accounts